-MUS 618.
-Aesthetics and the Arts.
-(3).
-Music major prerequisite MUS 519.
-An examination of and procedures for increasing aesthetic sensitivity towards the Arts.
 MUS 621.
-Jazz Sextet I. (1).
-Audition required.
+Jazz Sextet.
+(1).
+Prerequisite, audition.
 The Jazz Sextet is limited in enrollment to 1 trumpet, 1 tenor saxophone, 1 trombone, piano, bass and drums.
 The Jazz Sextet will perform on campus.
 Open to any UNC student.

 MUS 622.
 Individual Studies in Music.
 (1-4).
 Qualified graduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 Two copies of a well-written paper must be filed with the instructor before credit is given.
 Does not satisfy the 500 level requirement unless the student is in full-time residence at UNC during the quarter the course is taken.
 MUS 623.
 Individual Studies in Effective Teaching.
 (3).
 This course will be designed according to the candidate's primary emphasis and will satisfy the Seminar in Teaching (discipline) required of all D.A. candidates in music.
 MUS 624.
 Vocal Jazz Ensemble.
 (1).
 Prerequisite, audition.
 The ensemble is limited to enrollment to 20 voices: 4 sopranos, 4 altos, 4 tenors, 4 baritones, 4 basses, plus rhythm section and horns.
 Singing standard jazz literature, scat singing and dealing with contemporary jazz notation will be the focus of this ensemble.
 The ensemble will perform on and off campus.
 Open to any UNC student.
 MUS 626.
 Antiphonal Brass Choir.
 (1).
 An ensemble of brass instrumentalists, working to improve their musicianship by continually stressing the fundamentals of good performance practice.
 A great deal of Renaissance antiphonal brass literature is employed.
 MUS 630.
 String Ensemble.
 (1).
 MUS 631.
 Brass Ensemble.
 (1).
 MUS 632.
 Woodwind Ensemble.
 (1).
 MUS 633.
 Percussion Ensemble.
 (1).
 MUS 634.
 Piano Ensemble.
-(1), (1) Grand MUS 635.
-Classical and/or Jazz Guitar ensemble is designed to provide guitarists with an opportunity to perform in an ensemble in which melodic playing is stressed.
+(1).
+MUS 635.
+Classical and/or Jazz Guitar Ensemble.
+(1).
+Prerequisite, audition.
+This ensemble is designed to provide guitarists with an opportunity to perform in an ensemble in which melodic playing is stressed.
 In addition, the ensemble will deal with reading and notation problems, and the interpretation of all styles of music.
 Course open to any UNC student.

-Ensemble.
-(1).
-Audition required.
-This

 MUS 636.
 Dixieland Jazz Band.
 (1).
-Audition required.
+Prerequisite, audition.
 This band is limited in enrollment to 1 clarinet, 1 trumpet, 1 trombone, 1 tenor sax, piano, bass, tuba and drums.
 This organization will perform both Chicago and New Orleans style dixieland music.
+Open to any UNC student.
+MUS 637.
+Jazz Octet.
+(1).
+Prerequisite, audition.
+The Jazz Octet is limited in enrollment to 1 trumpet, 1 trombone, 1 tenor sax, piano, guitar, bass, drums, and percussionist.
+The Jazz Octet will perform on campus.
+Open to any UNC student.
+MUS 638.
+Old Times Jazz Band.
+(1).
+Prerequisite, audition.
+This band is limited in enrollment to 3 saxophones, 3 trumpets, 1 trombone, piano, bass, guitar and drums.
+An additional vocalist may be added.
+This organization will perform music written in the 1920's to present.
+Open to any UNC student.
+MUS 639.
+Jazz Nonette.
+(1).
+Prerequisite, audition.
+The Jazz Nonette is limited in enrollment to 1 trumpet, 1 alto sax, 1 trombone, 1 tenor sax, 1 bari sax, piano, guitar/vibes, bass, drums and percussionist.
+The Jazz Nonette will perform on campus.
+Open to any UNC student.
+MUS 640.
+Jazz Septet.
+(1).
+Prerequisite.

+audition.
+The Jazz Septet is limited to

+enrollment to 1 alto sax, 1 tenor sax, piano, bass, drums and percussionist.
+An additional guitar may be added.
+The Jazz Septet will perform on campus.
+Open to any UNC student.

+MUS 641.
+Jazz Bebop Quintet.
+(1).
+Prerequisite, audition.
+This quintet is limited in enrollment to 2 solo instruments, piano, bass, and drums.
+An additional guitar and/or percussion may be added.
+The quintet will perform on and off campus.
 Open to any UNC student.